santi1703/store-api/README.md

 You will also have to run the migrations using the command *php artisan migrate* for it to have the required DB tables available.

+After that you can fill the database with fake data by running *php artisan db:seed* on the terminal
 ___
 ## Available methods